Add hyperlinks (URLs) to a table or matrix

 Create a table or matrix hyperlink in Excel Power Pivot

-Another way to add hyperlinks to your Power BI tables and matrixes is to create the hyperlinks in the dataset before you import/connect to that dataset from Power BI.
+Another way to add hyperlinks to your Power BI tables and matrixes is to create the hyperlinks in the semantic model before you import/connect to that semantic model from Power BI.
 This example uses an Excel workbook.

 Open the workbook in Excel.